 Undertaking plastic, aesthetic and reconstructive surgery is a big decision.
 There are many things to consider and you may have already read the Treatment page for the surgery you are considering undergoing, but what else do you need to think about?
 What haven’t you read about in your research so far?
 How can you best prepare yourself for a good recovery and great outcome?
 Let’s answer some of those tricky (or embarrassing) questions that you never knew you had.
-Don’t forget to read Part 2 once you are done!
+Don’t forget to read Part 2 and Part 3 once you are done!

 Your results are based on you